-Our primary sources of funds for liquidity consist of net cash provided by operating activities, sales or repayments of investments, potential refinancing of existing debt, potential issuance of new debt or equity securities, when feasible.
-We have the ability to publicly or privately issue common stock, preferred stock, depository shares, debt securities and warrants.
-Our debt obligations are generally secured directly by our investment assets, except for the junior subordinated notes payable.
+Our primary sources of funds for liquidity consist of net cash provided by operating activities, sales or repayments of assets, potential refinancing of existing debt, potential issuance of new debt or equity securities, when feasible.
+We have the ability to publicly or privately issue common stock, preferred stock, depository shares, debt securities and warrants, subject to market and other conditions.
+Our debt obligations are generally secured directly by our assets, except for the junior subordinated notes payable.